Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Curvature Estimation

 We define curvature $\kappa$ as a function of arc length $s$ and express it as a sum of sigmoid functions, given by

 where $\theta_i=[a_i, b_i, c_i]^\top \in\mathbb{R}^3 $ are the parameters of the sigmoid function.
 Each parameter has a clear interpretation: $a_i$ indicates the change in curvature magnitude, $b_i$ represents the transition point between two linear sections, and $c_i$ controls the steepness of the transition.
-Larger values of $c_i$ result in sharper transitions, effectively approximating piecewise constant functions, while smaller values yield smoother transitions, suitable for modeling piecewise linear curvature.
-Unlike piecewise linear representations, which are not differentiable and require additional conditions to ensure continuity, the sum of sigmoids provides a differentiable curvature model whose parameters can be directly optimized through constrained optimization.
-Thus, the curvature at any arc length $s$ is expressed as the sum of $n$ sigmoid functions, with an additional offset $\kappa_0 \in \mathbb{R}$:
+Larger values of $c_i$ result in sharper transitions, effectively approximating piecewise-constant functions, while smaller values yield smoother transitions, suitable for modeling piecewise-linear curvature.
+The curvature at any arc length $s$ is then expressed as the sum of $n$ sigmoid functions, with an additional offset $\kappa_0 \in \mathbb{R}$: